An hour out of Manhattan, this town in prosperous Fairfield County has one of the highest median family incomes in the United States.

 New Canaan wields real artistic and architectural clout: The feted sculptor Solon Borglum settled here in the early 20th century, and the prestigious Silvermine Arts Center is a product of the colony he founded.

-The Harvard Five, a gang of early Modernist architects, made a lasting impact on New Canaan’s residential townscape in the 1940s and 50s, building homes with open floor plans and using innovative materials.
+The Harvard Five, a gang of early Modernist architects, made a lasting impact on New Canaan’s residential townscape in the 1940s and 50s.
+Typically they built homes with open floor plans and using innovative materials.

-One of the Five, Philip Johnson designed himself the visionary Glass House, which opens for tours and is not to be missed.
+One of the Five, Philip Johnson designed himself the visionary Glass House, which opens for tours.
+This is not to be missed and will kick off my article.

 1. The Philip Johnson Glass House